 The benefits of this treatment are the reduction of inflammation and redness, acne scar removal, regeneration of the skin and the promotion of healing as well as the suppression of sebum production.
 It is a completely painless treatment.

 Venus Viva Treatment uses NanoFractional Radio Frequency and SmartSCAN technology to deliver energy through the skin, generating heat and rebuilding collagen.
 It is extremely effective as a means for acne scar removal.
 The treatment is safe and consistent, with no downtime needed, rapid recovery and full skin rejuvenation.

 The benefits of Venus Viva:

 We would recommend consulting with the therapist if you are suitable for this treatment.
-For our latest promotions, visit our Venus Viva Skin Resurfacing Acne Scar treatment page.
+For our latest promotions, visit our Venus Viva Acne Skin Resurfacing Treatment page.

 These various treatments are proven to be effective in reducing and treating acne scars that are painful when it is extremely severe.
 If you have severe acne and over the counter treatment no longer works for you, the treatments offered by Cambridge Therapeutics may hold the solution for you.

 We hope that this article has been able to give you the essential information you need to decide how to treat and prevent acne scars either professionally or at home.